Don't Stop the Music (Play album)

 Don't Stop the Music is the third album of the Swedish girlband Play.
 It is the first album by the group to feature vocals from then new member Janet Leon, who replaced founding member and lead singer Faye Hamlin.
-In fact, many of the album's tracks are believed to have been originally recorded with Faye, as many years later an alternative version of Another Love Story was released featuring her vocals.
+In fact, many of the album's tracks are believed to have been originally recorded with Hamlin, as a year later an alternative version of Another Love Story was released featuring her vocals.
 The album was released on 9 March 2004.
 This was the group's least successful album and did not chart on the Billboard 200.